nadsisdead/nadsisdead/README.md

 <br>

 > [!NOTE]
-> This page likely has layout issues on mobile devices, sorry about that!
+> This page likely has layout issues on phones, sorry about that!

  <h3>